jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 ______________________________________________________________________________________
-xxxx
+1.89 6/29/2016
-Due to some new features used, requires Igor 6.34 or higher Modification fro Flyscans in 2016-02
+Due to some new features used, requires Igor 6.34 or higher New - can load and process FLyscan data directly, single step process now.
+No manual yet.
+Use Import & reduce data.
+Modification for Flyscans in 2016-02
-Recasted internally use of folders, this is likely incompatible change backwards, so you need to reopen the Data reduction in old experiments.
+Re-casted internally use of folders, this is likely incompatible change backwards, so you need to reopen the Data reduction in old experiments.
+Remvoed some obsolete code (like X23A3 support, no data were collected since 1998).

 1.88 3/5/3016
 Added panel scaling on most large panels